agittins/bermuda/README.md

 Wanna improve this?
 Awesome!
 Here's some tips on how it works inside and what direction I'm hoping to go.
-Bear in mind this is my first ever HA integration, and I'm much more greybeard sysadmin than programmer, so if I'm doing stupid things I really would welcome some improvements!
+Bear in mind this is my first ever HA integration, and I'm much more greybeard sysadmin than programmer, so ~~if~~where I'm doing stupid things I really would welcome some improvements!

-At this stage I'm using the service `bermuda.dump_beacons` to examine the internal state while I gather the basic info and make initial efforts at calculating locations.
+At this stage I'm using the service `bermuda.dump_devices` to examine the internal state while I gather the basic info and make initial efforts at calculating locations.
 It's defined in `__init__.py`.